 The other day, the 1st of August, we had an internet outage throughout the entire canyon, so we packed up a lunch and headed out for an auto-tour with the objective of riding through the North Michigan Reservoir USFS State Park, out west of us some 40 miles.
 After passing over the Continental Divide at Cameron Peak, we came to the State Forest State Park Visitor's Center with their magnificent full-sized, barbwire moose sculpture.
 I wanted a pit stop and to take in the scenery of the area.

-for a bit to take the shot, I was distracted by flowers.
+Full-sized for sure, I think he's been waiting for me for a bit to take the shot, I was distracted by flowers. |

 I took a companion shot from inside the lobby of this stuffed moose in a diorama setting.